TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Each applicant must supply his/her own bound dictionary, pens, pencils, stenographic machine, erasers, stenograph paper, and notebooks or note paper.
 The use of only one dictionary per person is permitted.
 Computers shall be supplied at the location of the examination.

 2) Applicants shall not be permitted to use tape recorders or other electronic recording devices during the examination sessions.

 d) The provisions of this Section shall apply to applicants upon adoption without regard to where the applicant is in the application process.

 e) An applicant for licensure who possesses an active Registered Professional Reporter certificate by examination or a Registered Merit Reporter certificate issued by the National Court Reporters Association shall not be required to sit for the examination.
-The Department, upon recommendation of the Board, has determined that the Registered Professional Reporter and Registered Merit Reporter examinations are equivalent to the examination administered by the Department.
+The Division, upon recommendation of the Board, has determined that the Registered Professional Reporter and Registered Merit Reporter examinations are equivalent to the examination administered by the Division.